Philips introduces CT system equipped to provide spectral information for every patient and every scan

 “This latest intelligent system helps to bring clarity to defining moments in healthcare by delivering certainty, simplicity and reliability in every clinical area, from cardiac care to emergency radiology, diagnostic oncology, intervention and radiation oncology,” said chief business leader of precision diagnosis Kees Wesdorp.
 “Our detector-based spectral technology ensures spectral data is always available and is seamlessly integrated into current workflows, meaning scans are fast and clinicians are able to send patients on the right treatment pathway with a more confident diagnosis.”

-Picture: Pancreatic lesion comparison using the Spectral CT 7500.
+Lead picture: Pancreatic lesion comparison using the Spectral CT 7500.

-See the full report on page 6 of the July 2021 issue of RAD Magazine.
+Published on page 6 of the July 2021 issue of RAD Magazine.